Ecbatana: Historical descriptions

-Herodotus of Halicarnassus description
+Herodotus's description

 The Greeks thought Ecbatana to be the capital of the Median empire and credited its foundation to Deioces (the Daiukku of the cuneiform inscriptions).
 It is alleged that he surrounded his palace in Ecbatana with seven concentric walls of different colors.
 There are some indications that the walls of this complex might be an ancient ziggurat, which was a type of temple tower with multiple stories that were common in the ancient Near East.

 In the 5th century BC, Herodotus wrote of Ecbatana:"The Medes built the city now called Ecbatana, the walls of which are of great size and strength, rising in circles one within the other.
 The plan of the place is, that each of the walls should out-top the one beyond it by the battlements.
 The nature of the ground, which is a gentle hill, favors this arrangements in some degree but it is mainly effected by art.
 The number of the circles is seven, the royal palace and the treasuries standing within the last.
 The circuit of the outer wall is very nearly the same with that of Athens.
 On this wall the battlements are white, of the next black, of the third scarlet, of the fourth blue, the fifth orange; all these colors with paint.
 The last two have their battlements coated respectively with silver and gold.
-All these fortifications Deioces had caused to be raised for himself and his own palace."Herodotus' description is corroborated in part by stone reliefs from the Neo-Assyrian Empire, depicting Median citadels ringed by concentric walls.
+All these fortifications Deioces had caused to be raised for himself and his own palace."

+Herodotus's description is corroborated in part by stone reliefs from the Neo-Assyrian Empire, depicting Median citadels ringed by concentric walls.
 Other sources attest to the historical importance of Ecbatana based on the terms used by ancient authors to describe it such as Caput Mediae (capital of Media), the Royal Seat, and the Great City.
 It is said that Alexander the Great deposited the treasures he took from Persepolis and Pasargadae and that one of the last acts of his life was to visit the city.

 The citadel of Ecbatana is also mentioned in the Bible in Ezra 6:2, in the time of Darius I, as part of the national archives.

-Chronicle of Nabonidus description
+Description in the Chronicle of Nabonidus

-This ancient Babylonian text from the 5th century BC describes how Astyages, the last Median king, was dethroned and how Cyrus conquered Ecbatana."King Astyages called up his troops and marched against Cyrus, king of Anšan [i.e., Persis], in order to meet him in battle.
+The Nabonidus Chronicle, an ancient Babylonian text from the 5th century BC, describes how Astyages, the last Median king, was dethroned and how Cyrus conquered Ecbatana."King Astyages called up his troops and marched against Cyrus, king of Anšan [i.e., Persis], in order to meet him in battle.
 The army of Astyages revolted against him and delivered him in fetters to Cyrus.
 Cyrus marched against the country of Ecbatana; the royal residence he seized; silver, gold, other valuables of the country Ecbatana he took as booty and brought to Anšan."